Hyperpat’s HyperDay

 If this problem continues to spread, it would appear that it would be something that needs attention now, although so far it has not grabbed very much press coverage, as opposed to the constant shrieking about global warming, which, while also needing attention, is a much longer-term problem.

-Posted in Books, SF, Science & Engineering, Science fiction and fantasy, science fiction | No Comments »
+Posted in Books, Science & Engineering, science fiction, Science fiction and fantasy, SF | Leave a Comment »

 Little Guys Make a Difference